 (* We’ll mention research in Banking & Insurance mainly, but the trends apply to customer interaction in all industries).

-2. The trend toward video calling specifically also started years ago already
+2. The trend toward video calling already started years ago, too

 In general, in the B2C market too, consumers have widely adopted video calling.
 Regular use of apps for live video chat increased by +171% between 2015 and 2018 (vs. a +200% increase for messaging apps).
 Today, 1 in 3 are video calling with friends and family at least once a week.